‘Days Of Our Lives’ July 2: Will Comes To Sonny’s Rescue, Mission DNA Underway, Stefan’s Suspicious [Recap]

 Kate tells Stefan that he can forget about any ideas he may have about using her as a weapon against Chad.
 He is like a son to her and she will never choose to hurt him.
 Chad deserves a chance to “prove himself,” a chance that Stefan stole when he took the company from him.

 Stefan informs Kate that he has her backed into a corner.
 Chad is going down and he tells Kate that her only choice is to go down with him or save herself.
-Kate warns Stefan to not underestimate her, or Chad.
+Kate warns Stefan to not underestimate her or Chad.

 As Kate is seeing herself out the door, she passes by Gabi who is standing outside of the room.
 They both wonder what the other is doing at the mansion.